project-gemmi/gemmi/docs/hkl.rst

   >>> asu_data.value_array[numpy.all(asu_data.miller_array == [3,4,5], axis=1)]
   array([54.63203+53.820816j], dtype=complex64)

 That is all.
-If you would like to separate positions of nuclei and the electron clouds in hydrogens then, assuming that the model has positions for electrons, call ``subtract_z()`` as:
+If you would like to separate positions of hydrogen nuclei and electron clouds then, assuming that the model has positions for electrons, call ``subtract_z()`` as:

 .. doctest::